NestUp-space/nestup-web-app-dinesh/.work_tickets/likely.tickets.for.2025-05-20.md

 **Assigned by:** user (via error report)

 **Updates:**

 - 2025-05-20 20:41: Mounted `projectModelInstanceRouter` in `project.routes.ts`.
 - 2025-05-20 21:00: Updated DTOs in `project-model-instance.dto.ts` to expect `params.id`.
 - 2025-05-20 21:00: Updated controller `project-model-instance.controller.ts` to use `req.params.id`.

 ---

+## Ticket 5: Fix Plank Generation Logic for Simple Box Model

+**Status:** Completed
+**Description:** The plank generation logic in `Reference/BasicBox.yaml` was reviewed and confirmed by the user to be in the desired state, aligning with `Reference/TestCase.yaml` and adhering to the principle of calculating material properties before dimensions.
+No code changes were ultimately applied by Cline in this session as the user finalized the `BasicBox.yaml` content.
+**Affected Files:**

+- `Reference/BasicBox.yaml` (Reviewed, user-updated version considered final)
+- `Reference/TestCase.yaml` (Used for input and expected output reference) **Key Outcome:**
+- User confirmed the current state of `Reference/BasicBox.yaml` is correct and user-friendly.
+- The logic within `Reference/BasicBox.yaml` is understood to correctly produce the expected plank list based on test case inputs.
+- The structure of the logic supports the "materials first, then dimensions" calculation sequence by the processing engine.
+**Steps Taken:**

+1. Read `Reference/BasicBox.yaml` (user-updated version).
+2. Analyzed its logic against `Reference/TestCase.yaml` and user requirements.
+3. Confirmed with user that no further changes to `Reference/BasicBox.yaml` were needed.
+4. Updated memory files and documentation.
+**Timestamps:**

+- Created: 2025-05-20 (approx. 21:25)
+- Updated: 2025-05-20 (approx. 22:00) - Task completion confirmed by user.
+**Assigned to:** cline
+**Assigned by:** user
+**Updates:**
+- 2025-05-20: User confirmed `Reference/BasicBox.yaml` is in the desired state.
+Task moved to documentation and completion.

+---